lightning/bolts/02-peer-protocol.md

   - SHOULD apply the `witnesses` to the transaction and broadcast it
   - MUST reply with their `tx_signatures` if not already transmitted

+Both nodes:
+  - MUST sign the transaction using SIGHASH_ALL

 #### Rationale

 A strict ordering is used to decide which peer sends `tx_signatures` first.